 Children of God by Adoption

 In many circles, everyone is a child of God.
 “We are all God’s children” is commonly heard.
 On one level, there is truth in this.
 But what does the term “child of God” mean in the Bible?
-Christians know that Jesus Christ is the Son of God, but who are the “sons of God” that the Bible refers to?
+Christians know that Jesus Christ is the Son of God, but who are the “sons of God” that the New Testament refers to?
 They are God’s adopted children.

 The Fatherhood of God in the Old Testament